 All sails are roller furled, with all lines coming back to the center cockpit for safe sail handling.
 Lines pass through running blocks and special ‘over the top blocks,’ over the coach roof.

-All winches are operated with electric winch winding handles from the cockpit.
+All winches are operated with an electric winch winding handle from the cockpit.
 Pin-rails keep the lines tidy.

 The original washboards were converted into double doors with ornamental leaded-light insets of Florida lighthouses.